 They believe that you should never have to compromise on quality to do something good; their coffee has won multiple awards, including Great Taste and the Product Excellence Awards.

 ARTHOUSE Unlimited is a charity that represents a collective of artists living with complex neuro-diverse and physical support needs.
 The artists work alongside instructors to create artworks which are developed into designer products for sale.
 All artwork derives from the skills each artist brings to the enterprise and every contribution holds real value.

 Camphill Village Trust is a leading, long-established and progressive UK charity supporting adults with learning disabilities, mental health problems and other support needs.
-They support people in their home life, work, social and cultural activities through our 9 urban and rural communities in England.
+They support people in their home life, work, social and cultural activities through their 9 urban and rural communities in England.

-All of our pottery and wooden products have been handcrafted at CVT and we always enjoy visiting to meet the talented residents and amazing staff.
+Lots of our pottery and all of our wooden products have been handcrafted at CVT and we always enjoy visiting to meet the talented residents and amazing staff.

 Promise in Store is delighted to be working in partnership with Derwen College.

 Derwen College in Oswestry, Shropshire, works with young people with learning difficulties and disabilities, providing inspirational learning, development and care to enable the achievement of aspirations which transforms lives.
 The College has provided specialist education and care for people with learning difficulties and physical disabilities for over 90 years.

-All of our printing, stationery, gift bags, jams and chutneys come from Derwen College and we are grateful to the staff for their support of Promise in Store.
+All of our printing, stationery and gift bags come from Derwen College and we are grateful to the staff for their support of Promise in Store.
 We look forward to developing many more products alongside the students.

 Studio 306 Collective is a not for profit Social Enterprise aimed to empower disadvantaged local individuals by offering a creative space for people recovering from mental illness.

-Individuals are encouraged to rediscover forgotten skills or develop new ones in our four disciplines – Ceramics, Silver Jewellery, Screen Printing and Sewing whilst empowered to boost their confidence within a working environment.
+Individuals are encouraged to rediscover forgotten skills or develop new ones in their four disciplines – Ceramics, Silver Jewellery, Screen Printing and Sewing whilst empowered to boost their confidence within a working environment.

 We are delighted to have been given an Award from UnLtd., the UK’s Foundation for Social Entrepreneurs.